Need Management Approval?

 Haven’t asked your boss if you can attend DevLearn?
 Here are some resources to help you approach management and prepare your request.

 Check out the conference website and start mapping out how the experience will support your own development as well as higher-level organizational goals.
 The 200+ learning activities, access to leading industry suppliers, and the opportunity to gain new ideas and techniques just scratch the surface of how DevLearn is an investment for both you and your organization.

 By doing this footwork ahead of time, the decision should be a no-brainer once you do the asking!
 With your schedule outlined and research done, complete a formal request letter to bring everything together into one perfect package.
-We’ve made one of those for you too!
+If you need a little help getting started, download this template for inspiration.

 With all that being said, the most important tool in your pocket is your own dedication and purpose.
 What are the top three reasons you want to attend DevLearn?
 Make sure you can answer that question, and to get you started, here are some of our favorite reasons to help you narrow down your list:

 8 Reasons Why I Need to Be at DevLearn

 - DevLearn Conference & Expo’s dedication to the best leading-edge technologies in learning could help our team gain a stronger sense of what’s available and how we can put these tools and techniques into practice.

 - The DevLearn program is created by learning professionals.
 The program team comes from the fields of instructional design, eLearning development, and L&D leadership.
 They pride themselves on staying current in what matters most.

 - Experts will discuss the cutting-edge industry trends and learning strategies impacting our organization.